Direct Primary Care Market Size, Share and Trends Report 2026 to 2035

 Sensitivity testing was conducted on key variables, including pricing, demand elasticity, and regional adoption.

-Global Direct Primary Care Market Size is valued at USD 59.5 Billion in 2024 and is predicted to reach USD 92.9 Billion by the year 2034
+Direct Primary Care Market Size is valued at USD 59.68 Bn in 2025 and is predicted to reach USD 92.46 Bn by the year 2035

 One Medical (Amazon-owned; membership-based hybrid primary care), Plum Health, PeakMed, Nextera Healthcare (rebranded to KerixHealth), Boston Direct Health, EverMed, HipNation, Zenith Direct Care, Oak Street Health (CVS-owned; value-based primary care for Medicare adults), Everside Health (formerly Paladina Health), Marathon Health (merged with Everside; still operating jointly), Premise Health, Crossover Health, CareATC, QuadMed and apree health